DPBayes/NAPSU-MQ-experiments/README.md

 so downloading the original dataset is not necessary to run the experiments.

+# Runnning Data Pre-Processing

+The results of preprocessing the datasets are included in the repository, so those won't be re-run automatically.
+The pre-processing steps can be re-run by deleting the files in the `datasets/adult-reduced` and `datasets/us-census` directories, and running `snakemake` as above.
+Note that the full US Census data must downloaded and placed in `datasets` if `datasets/us-census/reduced.csv` is deleted.

 # Navigating the Code

 The implementation of NAPSU-MQ is in the `lib` directory.